Foundation Musicianship Skills

 This course has its roots in Salford’s pioneering Band Musicianship programme, the first BA (Hons) degree in the United Kingdom to offer bespoke studies in brass band, wind band and big band.
-Building upon these long-established traditions, the Musical Arts programme is a diverse pathway for instrumental and vocal musicians looking for a more traditional music education.
+Building upon these long-established traditions, the Music: Performance programme is a diverse pathway for instrumental and vocal musicians looking for more traditional music education.

 The course is renowned for producing high-calibre graduates within the fields of composition, conducting and performance, with alumni including Nigel Clarke, Joe Duddell, David King, Paul Lovatt-Cooper, Ben Richeton and Glyn Williams.